Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 How To Add a VPN Connection

-How you add a VPN connection will depend on which device you're using.
+How you add a VPN connection will depend on the operating system of the device you're using.

 To set up a VPN connection on Windows: